-The Group's policies are outlined in the Company Policy and Procedure Document which includes a Continuous Disclosure Policy that is available from the Company's website.
+The Group's policies are outlined in the Company Policy and Procedure Document available from the Company's website.
 These policies ensure continuous disclosure of any information concerning the Group that a reasonable person would expect to have a material effect on the price or value of the Company's securities.